29 Mar, 2024

 • The employer engaged in egregious or willful misconduct

-These cases are rare and fact-specific.
-An experienced attorney can evaluate whether an exception applies.
+These exceptions are rare.
+An experienced workers’ compensation attorney can evaluate your case to determine whether an exception applies.

 Third-Party Wrongful Death Claims After a Workplace Fatality

-If a third party contributed to the fatal accident, the deceased worker’s personal representative may file a wrongful death lawsuit under the Illinois Wrongful Death Act.
+Workers’ Compensation protects employers, not other negligent parties.
+If a third party contributed to the death of your loved one, as the deceased workers’ personal representative, you may be able to file a wrongful death lawsuit under the Illinois Wrongful Death Act.

 Common third-party claims arise from: